csvpath/csvpath/README.md

 # CsvPath

-CsvPath is a declarative syntax for identifying rows and column values and updating them.
+CsvPath defines a declarative syntax for inspecting and updating CSV files.
 It is similar, though much simpler, to:
 - XPath: CsvPath is to a CSV file like XPath is to an XML file
 - Schematron: Schematron is basically XPath rules applied using XSLT.
 CsvPath can be used as validation rules.
 - CSS selectors: CsvPath picks out structured data in a similar way to how CSS selectors pick out HTML structures.

-CsvPath is intended as a compliment to other DataOps, data quality, and data engineering tools.
+CsvPath is intended to fit with other DataOps and data quality tools.
+Files are streamed.
+The interface is simple.
+Custom functions can be added.

 # Usage
+CsvPath paths have three parts, scanning, matching, and modifying.
 Today, only the scanning and matching parts of csvpath are functional.
 The modification part is a todo.

 For usage, see the unit tests in [tests/test_scanner.py](tests/test_scanner.py), [tests/test_matcher.py](tests/test_matcher.py) and [tests/test_functions.py](tests/test_functions.py).

-The path syntax is broken into three parts:
-- The scan part
-- The match part, and
-- The modify part (not yet started)

 Paths look like `$test.csv[5-25][#0="Frog" #lastname="Bats" count()=2]`